 \section{Experimental Setup}

-\paragraph{Data.} Both training and evaluation use the MSMARCO-Passage collection~\cite{nguyen:2016}.
-For training, we use the official set of \SI{39780811}{} training triplets, each comprising a query, positive, and negative text passage.
-For evaluation, we employ relevance annotations from the TREC-DL19~\cite{craswell:2019} and TREC-DL20~\cite{craswell:2020} datasets, which contain 43 and 54 densely judged queries for the MSMARCO-Passage collection, respectively.
-Since TREC annotations include graded relevance (ranging from 0 for non-relevant to 3 for perfect), we use the recommended binarization level of $r > 1$~\cite{craswell:2019} for all binary metrics.
+\paragraph{Data.} We employ the MSMARCO-Passage collection~\cite{nguyen:2016}.
+For training, we use the official training set of~\SI{39780811}{} training triplets, each comprising a query, positive, and negative document (i.e., text passage in this case).
+For evaluation, we employ relevance annotations from the TREC-DL~19~\cite{craswell:2019} and TREC-DL~20~\cite{craswell:2020} datasets, which contain~43 and~54 densely judged queries for the MSMARCO-Passage collection, respectively.
+Since TREC annotations include graded relevance (ranging from~0 for non-relevant to~3 for maximum relevance), we use the recommended binarization level of $r > 1$~\cite{craswell:2019} for all binary metrics.
 Text is tokenized with a maximum sequence length of 30 for queries and 200 for passages~\cite{hofstatter:2021}.

-\paragraph{Implementation and Hyperparameters.} We implement our experiment pipeline in PyTorch~\cite{paszke:2019} using the Lightning~\cite{falcon:2019} and Hugging Face~\cite{wolf:2020} ecosystem.
-We fine-tune several pretrained BERT-style encoder models, which vary in parameter count, pretraining regime, and embedding kind.
+\paragraph{Implementation and Hyperparameters.} We implement our experiment pipeline in PyTorch~\cite{paszke:2019} using the Lightning~\cite{falcon:2019} and Hugging Face~\cite{wolf:2020} libraries.
+We fine-tune several pre-trained BERT-style encoder models, which vary in parameter count, pre-training regime, and embedding kind.
 The full list is provided in \autoref{tab:models}.
 Text representations are computed using the \texttt{[CLS]} representation of each document, optionally processed by a linear layer.
 All models produce 768-dimensional embeddings.
 We train using the ADAM optimizer with a learning rate of $5e^{-6} / B$, a weight decay rate of $1e^{-6}$, and batch sizes $B\in[ 64, 128]$.
-Training uses a single Nvidia A100 40GB GPU.
-To improve training efficiency, we use mixed-precision weights and quantized optimizer states.
-We provide fully reproducible code and supplementary run files for trained models. \footnote{ Code: \href{https://github.com/webis-de/adaptive-relevance-margin-loss}{github.com/webis-de/adaptive-relevance-margin-loss} \\ \phantom{\textsuperscript{2}}Run files: \href{https://zenodo.org/records/11197962}{zenodo.org/records/11197962} \\ }